Skip to product information

 Sale Sold out

-A microchannel plate (MCP) is a device that can detect and amplify single particles (such as electrons or ions) or photons (such as ultraviolet or X-rays) by using many tiny tubes that multiply electrons through secondary emission.
-It is often used in intensified cameras to make faint images brighter and clearer.
+A Microchannel Plate (MCP) is a device that can amplify single particles (such as electrons or ions) or photons (such as ultraviolet or X-rays) by using many tiny tubes that multiply electrons through secondary emission.
+It is often used in intensified cameras to make weak images and signal stronger and more detectable.

 View full details